 - ½ cup flour for dredging, use whole wheat flour, all-purpose flour, or gluten free flour of your choice

 - 4 tbsp extra virgin olive oil, I used Private Reserve Greek EVOO

 - 3 tbsp ghee or butter, if you prefer

 - ⅓ cup lemon juice

 - ½ cup white wine (or chicken broth if you don't want to use wine)

 - 3 to 4 tbsp capers rinsed and drained

 - Fresh chopped parsley for garnish

 - Heat the oven to 200 degrees F (this is to keep the chicken warm as you work in batches).

 - Pat the chicken breast pieces dry and season with kosher salt and black pepper on both sides.
-Lightly coat chicken pieces on both sides with the flour (shake excess flour).
+Lightly coat the chicken on both sides with the flour (shake off any excess flour).